 - The label should be hung at the plant’s bottom from where it can be easily read

 - The tag must contain the registration number and the expiry date in legible writing.
-If any of the numbers on the cards doesn’t remain legible or have changed, you must replace the tag immediately.
+If any of the numbers on the cards doesn’t remain legible or have changed, you must replace the tag immediately, cancer warning must also be present on cannabis label.

 Hawaii allows the production of cannabis plants for medical purposes.
 But you have to abide by strict regulations for labeling your cannabis plants.
 If any of the abovementioned tag requirements isn’t fulfilled, the authorities can remove or confiscate the marijuana plants.